simisolajnr30/Email-and-Phising-Analysis/Email_Phishing_Analysis_README.md

 I then used **MXToolbox** to verify the sender information and check for any blacklisted domains or IPs.
 The tool confirmed that the sender’s mail host and localhost relay were blacklisted and that all authentication checks had failed.

-Finally, I used **VirusTotal** to check the domains and IP addresses individually.
+I used **VirusTotal** to check the domains and IP addresses individually.
 Even though VirusTotal reported “undetected,” I concluded that this was a **new or low-profile phishing attempt** based on the red flags already found in the headers and MXToolbox results.

+Finally, I use AbuseIPDB to know if the IP address can be found in the database and how many times its been reported for me to make conclusion that its a malicious email.

 ---